Intermediate Algebra Workshop (ARC 35)

 - Remember, you will only be charged the $280 fee for the program if you are actually enrolled in the class on R'Web.
 The fee covers administrative and instructional costs for the workshops.
 If a student opts to use an online proctor service for the Final Exam, then there will be an addtional fee that the student will need to pay directly to that service.

 - The $280 fee includes an access codes to all online systems.
 Student should not purchase an access code for any of the systems mentioned in the syllabus.

 - IAW is a freshmen only workshop.
 If you are not a freshmen, you will need to talk to your academic advisor and if your academic advisor determines that you need to take the workshop, your academic advisor will clear the student on the system to allow the student to enroll.

 - IAW is a no repeat workshop.
 Students that have taken ARC 35 and did not get at least 75% are not allowed to retake the workshop.
 Any questions about this should be directed to your academic advisor.

 Please note that ARC 35 (IAW) is now a freshmen only and no repeat workshop.
 If you are not a freshmen or are trying to repeat, you will need to talk to your academic advisor about your situation.

-In Fall and Summer, a certain group of majors are given priority to register for IAW before all other majors.
+In Fall and Summer, a certain group of majors (along with freshmen status) are given priority to register for IAW before all other majors.
 Those majors are:

 - All majors in the College of Natural and Agricultural Sciences (CNAS)